-Landslide susceptibility of the territory should be understood as the state of area in which a comthe territory does not lead to activity of existing or be expressed by the (2) and (3). forming new landslides.
+Landslide susceptibility of the territory should be understood as the state of area in which a combination of factors that directly or indirectly affect the territory does not lead to activity of existing or forming new landslides.

 The susceptibility of landslide can be mathematically described as the sum of the contribution of factors influencing it (weighting factors).
 Thus, the contribution of factors that have a positive effect and actually lead to landslide activity will be in the range from 0 to ∞ , while the contribution of factors that have a restraining effect on landslides will be in the range from $-\infty$ to 0.
 The boundary, in which there is a transition from an unstable state to a stable one and vice versa, we can assume as 0.